mgi25/IQAC-Suite/README.md

 ---

-## AI Integration
+## AI Integration (Removed)

-AI-assisted generation has been removed from IQAC-Suite.
-The legacy endpoints remain for backward compatibility but now return a `503 Service Unavailable` response with an “AI integration is disabled” message.
-No additional environment variables or local model runtimes are required.
+All AI-assisted features and endpoints have been fully removed from IQAC-Suite.
+No AI model runtimes, API keys, or related configuration are required.
+All proposal and report generation is now fully manual and user-driven.

 ---